 - 1 Cup Fresh Strawberries Finely Chopped

-- 3. Pour cake batter into prepared pans and bake until a tooth pick inserted into the center of the cakes comes out clean, about 23 minutes.
+Pour cake batter into prepared pans and bake until a toothpick inserted into the center of the cakes comes out clean, about 23 minutes.

-- 4. Cool cake in pans on rack for about 10 minutes.
+Cool cake in pans on a rack for about 10 minutes.
 Remove from pans and cool completely.
 If using the following recipe for Strawberry Buttercream refrigerate cakes until completely chilled.

-- 5. Meanwhile Make Frosting: In a large bowl, beat the butter at medium until it's pale yellow and fluffy.
+- Meanwhile, Make Frosting: In a large bowl, beat the butter at medium until it's pale yellow and fluffy.
 Add powdered sugar and strawberries and beat at low until well combined and creamy.
-Set in the fridge fo about 5-10 minutes to firm it up slightly (You just don't want it to be runny).
+Set in the fridge for about 5-10 minutes to firm it up slightly (You just don't want it to be runny).

 Spread one of the layers of cake with frosting then refrigerate.
 Frost the second layer and refrigerate until the frosting on both layers has firmed up a bit.
 Assemble all the layers and frost the top and sides.
 Refrigerate!

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Nutrition information will vary based on the specific products.
 To be safe, check the nutrition facts labels of your products.
 Optional object listed above have been left out of nutritional data.

 More Strawberry Desserts!

 Strawberry Pie -Easy fresh Strawberry Pie loaded with thick, delicious, Jello glaze intensifying the yummy strawberry flavor!

 Strawberry Shortcake Cake -Perfectly nestles succulent strawberries between layers of a delicate buttermilk-infused cake and perfectly whipped cream!